stm32duino/wiki_contrib/_libs/_dedicated/SPBTLE-RF.md

 * **LED_State**: read the LED state
 _Return_ led state (true or false)

-## Note
+> [!NOTE]

-This library provides a basic BLE class to enable or disable the Bluetooth Low Energy module and 2 profiles as examples.
+> This library provides a basic BLE class to enable or disable the Bluetooth Low Energy module
+> and 2 profiles as examples.
 You can use the BLE stack to create your own profile.

 ## Examples